Chapter 3 Infectious Diseases Related to Travel

 Yellow fever vaccine is contraindicated for infants aged <6 months.
 This contraindication was instituted in the late 1960s in response to a high rate of YEL-AND documented in vaccinated young infants (50–400 per 100,000).
 The mechanism of increased neurovirulence in infants is unknown but may be due to the immaturity of the blood-brain barrier, higher or more prolonged viremia, or immune system immaturity.

-Yellow fever vaccine is contraindicated for people with a history of hypersensitivity to any of the vaccine components, including eggs, egg products, chicken proteins, or gelatin.
+Yellow fever vaccine is contraindicated for people with a history of acute hypersensitivity reaction to a previous dose of the vaccine, as well as those who have a history of an allergic reaction to any of the vaccine components, including eggs, egg products, chicken proteins, or gelatin.
 The stopper used in vials of vaccine also contains dry natural latex rubber, which may cause an allergic reaction.

-Yellow fever vaccine is contraindicated for people with AIDS or other clinical manifestations of HIV, including people with CD4 T-lymphocyte values <200/mm3 or <15% of total lymphocytes for children aged <6 years.
-This recommendation is based on a theoretical increased risk of encephalitis in this population (see HIV infection under the following section, Precautions).
+HIV Infection—Yellow fever vaccine is contraindicated for people with AIDS or other clinical manifestations of HIV, including people with CD4 T lymphocyte values <200/mm3 or <15% of total lymphocytes for children aged <6 years.
+This recommendation is based on a potential increased risk of encephalitis in this population.

-Yellow fever vaccine is contraindicated for people whose immunologic response is either suppressed or modulated by current or recent radiation therapies or drugs.
-Drugs with known immunosuppressive or immunomodulatory properties include, but are not limited to, high-dose systemic corticosteroids, alkylating drugs, antimetabolites, tumor necrosis factor-α inhibitors (such as etanercept), interleukin-1 and interleukin-6 blocking agents (such as anakinra and tocilizumab), or other monoclonal antibodies targeting immune cells (such as rituximab or alemtuzumab; see Table 8-4 in Chapter 8, Immunocompromised Travelers for a longer list of immunosuppressive biologic agents).
+Immunosuppressive and Immunomodulatory Therapies—Yellow fever vaccine is contraindicated for people whose immunologic response is either suppressed or modulated by current or recent radiation therapies or drugs.
+Drugs with known immunosuppressive or immunomodulatory properties include, but are not limited to, high-dose systemic corticosteroids, alkylating drugs, antimetabolites, tumor necrosis factor-α inhibitors (such as etanercept), interleukin-1 and interleukin-6 blocking agents (such as anakinra and tocilizumab), or other monoclonal antibodies targeting immune cells (such as rituximab or alemtuzumab).
 There are no specific data on the use of yellow fever vaccine in people receiving these therapies.
 However, these people are presumed to be at increased risk for yellow fever vaccine–associated serious adverse events, and the use of live attenuated vaccines is contraindicated in the package insert for most of these therapies (see Chapter 8, Immunocompromised Travelers).

 Live viral vaccines should be deferred in people who have discontinued these therapies until immune function has improved.
 If travel to a yellow fever–endemic area cannot be avoided for someone receiving immunosuppressive or immunomodulatory therapies, a medical waiver should be provided and counseling on protective measures against mosquito bites should be emphasized.